NVIDIA/nim-deploy/cloud-service-providers/oracle/workshops/RAG Workshop on OKE.md

 ## Cleanup

-To avoid incurring further costs, clean up the resources when you're done.
+Clean up resources when done.

 1. **Delete the Helm release**: